Time Interfaces in Bianisotropic Media: Temporal Interfaces

 In the following, our goal is to study the effects of \emph{temporal} interfaces in bianisotropic media, where the magnetoelectric coupling parameters rapidly change in time, instead of exhibiting sharp inhomogeneities in space.

-\section{Temporal interfaces}
+\section{Temporal Interfaces}

-In this section, we contemplate a temporal interface between bianisotropic media of the four fundamental classes and an isotropic magnetodielectric medium.
-To study the related field phenomena, we will need material relations written in the time domain, because the boundary conditions on time interfaces are defined for field values at a certain moment in time.
+In this section, we focus on a temporal interface between the bianisotropic media of the four fundamental classes and an isotropic magnetodielectric medium.
+To study the related field phenomena, first, we will need material relations written in the time domain, because the boundary conditions at time interfaces are defined for field values at a certain moment in time.
 To this end, we will use the Condon-Tellegen form of material relations.